6br/bam-handler/README.md

 # Bamhandler

-* Calculate "Primary alignment rate".
+* Calculate "Primary alignment rate" and other BAM file stats.
 * Attach SA-tag in bam file from the output of LAST-split.

 (Under development; no guarantee to work)